 When Amazon introduced the Request a Review button, sellers asked for a way to automatically schedule these review requests.

-We are happy to announce that you can now use FeedbackFive to automatically deliver these same Amazon requests.
+We are happy to announce that you can now use FeedbackFive to automatically deliver these same Amazon requests in 15 marketplaces.
 Since these messages are sent directly from Amazon to your buyers, you can be sure that they are always compliant with Amazon's guidelines.
 Keep reading to find out how it works!

 Getting started is very easy.
 Simply activate the new Amazon Feedback and Review Request Template with any FeedbackFive campaign to start sending these requests to your buyers.
 Here's how:

 1. Go to Emails > Campaigns in FeedbackFive.

 2. Select the Feedback and Review Request Template.